- UNO

 Diversity Statement

-CAPS is committed to providing a safe and welcoming experience to ALL students, faculty and staff who come through our doors.
+CAPS is committed to providing a safe and welcoming experience to ALL people who come through our doors.
 Every person has the right to be treated with dignity and respect.
-The counseling staff regularly attends trainings and workshops to further competency as it relates to issues of diversity.
-In addition, the staff serves on various committees on campus and provides important trainings in order to promote an accepting environment on UNO''s campus and in the community.
+The counseling staff regularly attends trainings and workshops to further competency as it relates to issues of multiculturalism and diversity.
+In addition, the staff serves on various committees on campus and provides important trainings in order to promote a safe, accepting environment on UNO's campus and in the community.

-We recognize that students, faculty, and staff come from intersecting identities that include their ethnic/racial identity, gender, sex, sexual orientation, gender identity, gender expression, country of origin, age, socio-economic status, body shape/size, ability, religion/spirituality, and opinion/point of view.
+We recognize that students, faculty, and staff come from intersecting identities that include their racial identity and ethnicity, sex, sexual orientation, gender identity, gender expression, country of origin, age, socio-economic status, body shape/size, ability, religion/spirituality, and opinion/point of view.
 Our staff work to make sure each person we work with feels valued and appreciated for who they are.
 We also recognize that people who come to see us often struggle with issues related to diversity such as discrimination, acts of bias, feelings of non-acceptance and self-discovery.
 We will work to make sure each person feels safe and supported.

 Mission Statement